spatial-ews/spatialwarnings/cran-comments.md

 Dear CRAN maintainers,

 This is a minor update to the spatialwarnings package with minor improvements, along with a few bug fixes.

-This release should fix the problem with leftovers 'assert()' raised by Prof. Brian Ripley.
+This release should fix the problem with leftovers 'assert()s' raised by Prof. Brian Ripley.
 Thanks for pointing those out, I thought they were stripped from CRAN package builds.

-Thanks in advance,
+Thanks,

 Alexandre Génin